-Executive Oversight: Chief Financial Officer Chief Actuary Chief Investment Officer Board Oversight: Finance and Administration Committee Investment Committee Category: Strategic Strategic Goal(s): Pension Sustainability - Strengthen the long-term sustainability of the pension fund.
-Functional Objective: To ensure the sustainability of the pension system to deliver retirement benefits Risk Statement: Failure to meet pension benefit obligations.
-Risk Analysis: Pension Funding risk drivers are complex and interconnected.
+Executive Oversight: Chief Financial Officer Chief Actuary Chief Investment Officer Board Oversight: Finance and Administration Committee Investment Committee Category: Strategic Strategic Goal(s): Pension Sustainability - Strengthen the long-term sustainability of the pension fund Functional Objective To ensure the sustainability of the pension system and deliver retirement benefits Risk Statement: Failure to meet pension benefit obligations Risk Analysis: Pension Funding risk drivers are complex and interconnected.
 While the long-term objective is to be 100% funded with less volatility, higher returning investment strategies tend to increase volatility, and actual market performance is outside the control of CalPERS.
-Adopting a more conservative portfolio allocation, on the other hand, though likely to reduce volatility and lessen the impact to the Fund of a severe drawdown, would typically also mean lower returns, which may in turn lead to higher contribution requirements from employers.
-It is worth noting that the purpose of the controls/mitigations enumerated below is less about prevention and more about positioning the Fund to weather these events as/when they occur.
+Adopting a more conservative portfolio allocation, on the other hand, though likely to reduce volatility and lessen the impact to the fund of a severe drawdown, would typically also mean lower returns, which may in turn lead to higher contribution requirements from employers.
+It is worth noting that the purpose of the controls/mitigations enumerated below is less about prevention and more about positioning the fund to weather these events as/when they occur.
 Current mitigations are strong, but our ability to fully and effectively mitigate the effects of these risk drivers remains uncertain.
+Rating: High Impact, High Probability